Krasnohorska cave – the most adventurous cave in Slovakia

 - The air temperature in the cave is 9 Celsius degrees, similarly to the Buzgo water running through the cave.

 3 unique things in Krasnohorska cave

-1. The cave has different looking areas, as if it was more caves connected into one.
+1. The cave has areas looking differently, as if it was more caves connected into one.
 The first part of the cave is predominantly made of dolimites, the later part of calcite/limestone.
 While exploring the Krasnohorska cave, you will walk through the 180 m long Great Canyon made of dolomites, then through the big open space of the Abonyi Dome and finish in the most famous part of the cave named the Hall of Giants.
 While the simpler ceiling of the Great Canyon is just 8 m high, the Abonyi Dome reaches up to 40 m.

 2. Coralites are cauliflower-looking coralloides.
 We are talking of natural cave decorations connected with manganese minerals todorokites in the Abonyi Dome.
 The manganese minerals are those of blackish color on the photos below, with the coralites formed on them.